What to expect on your smart meter installation day

 1. Before installation

 We work in partnership with meter operators (MOPs) who carry out smart meter installations on our behalf.
-They’ll arrange a time and date with you – please bear in mind your business will be without power for about an hour.
+They’ll arrange a time and date with you – please bear in mind your business will be without power for about 20 minutes.

 The qualified engineer who comes to your premises has to show you a photo ID card before starting.
 After seeing this, you’ll need to provide easy access to your existing meter.
 This is where the engineer will install your smart meter, unless your Distribution Network Operator has agreed to re-locate it or identified that you need additional preparation work.
 If you anticipate a problem with access, please advise us – or our installation company – beforehand.